liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 writer delay](https://www.postgresql.org/docs/10/wal-async-commit.html) to
 `1000` milliseconds.

 Congratulations!
-You have a starting point to plan your own @product@ data upgrade project.
+You have a starting point to plan your own @sharepoint@ data upgrade project.
 Remember, optimal tuning depends on your data, infrastructure conditions, and database vendor.
 Analyze your data, tune for upgrade, and time your test upgrades.
-Use this information to determine the best database and Java process configuration for your @product@ data upgrade.
+Use this information to determine the best database and Java process configuration for your @sharepoint@ data upgrade.